a-ads/blog/content/blog/2018-10-04-bug-bounty-program.md

 ## Hall of fame

-The Hall of Fame is being updated in [our Helpdesk](https://help.a-ads.com/en/article/bug-bounty-program-at-a-ads-17ryedq/).
+The Hall of Fame is stored in [our Helpdesk](https://help.a-ads.com/en/article/bug-bounty-program-at-a-ads-17ryedq/).